tristan/fndb/README.md

 Additionally you can set up the dev GAE datastores used by `dev_appserver.py` outside of the GAE dev environment by calling:

 	ndb.setup_stubs(app_id, app_path, storage_path)

+Note that for the above to work, the GAE SDK and its associated libraries needs to be on your python path.
+An easy way to do this is to use a `.pth` file in your `site-packages` e.g. create a file `/path/to/python/site-packages/gae.pth` containing the following:

+	/path/to/google_appengine_sdk
+	import dev_appserver; dev_appserver.fix_sys_paths()

 ### Things missing